 (wǒ bìn yǐ duō bái, cǐ shēn nìng jiǔ quán)

-Already, the hair on my temples are mostly white, how long can my body survive?
+Already, the hair on my temples is mostly white, how long can my body survive?

 (zhōng dāng yǔ tóng xué, wèi sǐ lèi lián lián)